 Regulation of cannabis medicines in Australia

-Cannabis medicines in Australia are regulated at both the Australian Government and State / Territory level.
+In Australia, like all medicines, cannabis medicines are regulated at both the Australian Government and State / Territory level.

-At a national level, the Australian Government’s Therapeutic Goods Administration (TGA) is responsible for ensuring that therapeutic goods available for supply in Australia are safe and fit for their intended purpose.
-The TGA administers the Therapeutics Good Act 1989 (the Act), which establishes the regulatory framework for all medicines in Australia.
+At a national level, the Australian Government’s Therapeutic Goods Administration (TGA) is responsible for ensuring that the therapeutic goods available in Australia are safe and fit for their intended purpose.
+The TGA administers the Therapeutics Good Act 1989 (Cth) (the Act), which establishes the regulatory framework for all medicines in Australia.

-For more information on Australian Government regulations, visit the TGA’s access to medicinal cannabis products page.
+For more information on how the Australian Government regulates cannabis medicines, visit the TGA’s website.

 Regulation of cannabis medicines in NSW